-These adult/child classes provide an environment that fosters creativity, encourages children to explore art materials, and helps to develop fine motor skills.
+These adult/child classes provide an environment that fosters creativity, encourages exploration of art materials, and helps development of fine motor skills.
 Children explore color and texture, and experiment with materials such as paint and clay.
-Participating adults learn a variety of ways to introduce art to their children and gain confidence in working with art materials.
-Please note: Siblings and guests are not allowed in the classroom.
+Adults learn a variety of ways to introduce art to their children and gain confidence in working with art materials.
+Please note: Explorer classes are a great opportunity for parent and child to have a special experience together.
+Because of this, guests and/or siblings (including infants) are not allowed.